ericPantarotto/react_completeGuide/_notes/notes.md

 There's a solution to scope style to a particular component.

+### Component Composition; Special "children" Prop

+The content between component opening and closing tags is used as a value for the special `children` prop.

+#### Children Prop

+React automatically passes a special prop named `children` to every custom component

+Where your Components can wrap other Components or other content is called component composition.
 <!---
 [comment]: it works with text, you can rename it how you want